LAPIS is a fast web API for massive open virus sequencing databases: Methods

 \subsection{Data versions}

 To allow the user to use consistent data, each response of LAPIS contains the version of the data.
-The user can then check if the data version of multiple requests are the same, and reload if that is not the case.
-The data version is provided in the HTTP response header ``LAPIS-Data-Version''.
-For JSON responses, the data version is further given in the ``dataVersion'' field.
+The user can then check if the data versions of multiple requests are the same, and reload if that is not the case.
+The data version is provided in the HTTP response header \verb|LAPIS-Data-Version|.
+For JSON responses, the data version is further given in the \verb|dataVersion| field.

-For example, to compute the proportion of a variant in the sequencing data, it is necessary to fetch the number of sequences of the variant and the total number of sequences, that means that two API calls are required.
-In this case, a danger could be that the data gets updated between the two calls which would lead to wrong results because the nominator and denominator to calculate the proportion are incompatible.
+For example, this is relevant to compute the proportion of a variant in the sequencing data.
+For the calculation, we would fetch the number of sequences of the variant and the total number of sequences; that means that two API calls are required.
+In this case, data could be updated between the two calls which would lead to wrong results because the nominator and denominator to calculate the proportion are incompatible.
+Comparing the data versions of the two requests would prevent an error.

-It is possible to request results from a particular data version by setting the ``dataVersion'' parameter in the request.